Generalized Hall currents in topological insulators and superconductors: Majorana fermion dimensions

 Our final result for the index is then given by \beq \text{ind}(\CD) = -\nu_\phi \nu_q\ , \eeq where $\nu_\phi$ is the winding number of our diagnostic field in coordinate space, obtained by integrating $\epsilon_{\mu\nu}\partial_\nu\theta$ and determined by the homotopy group $\pi_1[U(1)]= \mathbb Z$.
 We see that the index, which counts edge states, is manifestly quantized by simultaneous nontrivial topology in both momentum and coordinate space.
 This result confirms our heuristic argument about localizing the zeromode with crossed domain walls, and agrees with \eq{ind2a}.

 Relativistic quantum field theories can be assigned to the same ten topological classes as used for condensed matter systems; for example see Ref.~\cite{PhysRevB.78.195125}.
-The translation is simple, with what are called time reversal symmetry, particle hole symmetry, and sublattice symmetry replaced by the conventional $T$, $C$ and $P$ symmetries respectively in the relativistic theory.
-The ten categories are constructed from (i) time reversal symmetry with $T^T=T$, or $T$ symmetry with $T^T=-T$, or $T$ violation; (ii) charge conjugation symmetry with $C^T=C$, or $C$ symmetry with $C^T=-C$, or $C$ violation; (iii) both $C$ and $T$ violation, but good parity symmetry.
-Due to the $CPT$ theorem, no other possibilities exist.
-The only caveat in comparing with the tables from condensed matter papers is that the symmetry of the $C$ matrix is opposite that of the conventional particle-hole symmetry matrix, since in the relativistic case charge conjugation is that the symmetry of $C$ is opposite that of the conventional particle-hole symmetry, since in the relativistic case charge conjugation is the transformation $\psi \to C\bar\psi^T$ for a Dirac fermion, while particle hole symmetry is $\psi\to PHS \psi^* $, without the extra $\gamma^0$ matrix.
+The translation is simple, with what are called time reversal symmetry, particle hole symmetry, and sublattice symmetry replaced by the conventional $T$, $C$ and $CT$ symmetries respectively in the relativistic theory.
+The ten categories are constructed from (i) time reversal symmetry with $T^T=T$, or $T$ symmetry with $T^T=-T$, or $T$ violation; (ii) charge conjugation symmetry with $C^T=C$, or $C$ symmetry with $C^T=-C$, or $C$ violation; (iii) both $C$ and $T$ violation, but good $CT$ symmetry.
+The only caveat in comparing in using the tables from condensed matter papers is that the symmetry of $C$ is opposite that of the conventional particle-hole symmetry ``$P$", since in the relativistic case charge conjugation is the transformation $\psi \to C\bar\psi^T$ for a Dirac fermion, while particle hole symmetry is $\psi\to P \psi^* $, without the extra $\gamma^0$ matrix.
 In the present example we have both $T$ and $C$ with symmetric $T$ and antisymmetric $C$, which puts the system in the BDI class, with topological invariant ${\mathbb Z}$.
 If we had considered a $N_f$ -flavor version of the theory considered in this section without special global flavor symmetries, we would have trivially found $ \text{ind}(\CD) = -N_f\nu_\phi \nu_q$, which can take on any value in ${\mathbb Z}$ as one would expect for a BDI topological class in one spatial dimension.